 5. Make Your First Pass

-Now that everything is ready to go its time to make your first pass.
-Before you start their are a few things to check.
+Now that everything is ready to go it’s time to make your first pass.
+Before you start there are a few things to check.

 Safety Tip: You may need to wear a welding fume mask.
 This will help protect you from the nasty rust, dirt, and paint fumes that may come from welding this kind of stuff.

 As you’re making your first pass take your time to see how the weld reacts to the rust.
-If the weld gets to hot it may burn through.
+If the weld gets too hot it may burn through.